Share this with a buddy!

 Can vegan spanakopita be frozen?

-Absolutely!
 Vegan spanakopita can be frozen to enjoy at a later time.
-Allow it to cool completely, then wrap it tightly or place it in an airtight container.
-Store it in the freezer and when you’re ready to indulge, thaw it and reheat it in the oven until warmed through.
+Allow them to cool, then store in a container in the freezer for up to 3 months.
+Thaw and reheat it in the oven until warmed through.

 Can I use frozen spinach for vegan spanakopita?